JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 in the data, so reading was not the problem.
 However, we made an interesting observation at this point.
 After reading the data, we have one partition for each customer store, 221 in our case.
 And the store that was missing in the end was contained in the 221st partition of the distributed dataframe!
-So for some reason, the last partition seemed to be lost later on.
+So, for some reason, we seemed to lose the dada in the last partition.
 And we were quite eager to find out how this happened.

 The next step after reading the data is repartitioning the distributed dataframe.
 To be able to better handle the data during later steps, we reduce the number of partitions, in this case to 23 partitions.
 And this turned out to be the step during which the data was lost.
-So for some reason, while repartitioning, the last of the input partitions was not considered.
+So for some reason, while repartitioning, the last of the input partitions was not processed.

 ## Looking for the root cause